How to apply

 When originals are not available and copies of originals are submitted, it is essential that the person certifying the copy has sighted the original.
 Documents can only be certified by the issuing institution, an Australian diplomatic post, a registered agent of the University of Sydney, or, in the People’s Republic of China, a notary public.
 Justices of the Peace (JPs) are not authorised to certify documents.
 A registered agent of the University must use the agency stamp and sign and print their name on each page when certifying a copy.

 If you are formally offered candidature you will be advised of the date and time to come to the Faculty Office to be enrolled into your degree.
 International students will be advised of all further details by the International Office of the University.
-Domestic students should make any further enquiries to the Coordinator, Postgraduate Studies - .
+Domestic students should make any further enquiries to the Administrator, Postgraduate Studies - .